michaellperry/parallel-queues/README.md

 #### Available Scenarios

-You can quickly apply predefined scenarios by making a POST request to `/api/Configuration/scenario/{scenarioName}` where `scenarioName` is one of:
+You can quickly apply predefined scenarios by making a POST request to `/api/Configuration/scenario/{scenarioName}?billingServiceCount={count}` where:
+- `scenarioName` is one of the predefined scenarios listed below
+- `billingServiceCount` (optional) is the number of billing services available (default: 4)

+The maximum service rate is calculated as cμ, where:
+- c is the number of services (billingServiceCount)
+- μ is the service rate per service (1/τ, where τ is the processing time in seconds)

+For example, with a billing processing delay of 200ms (τ = 0.2s), the service rate per service (μ) is 5 orders/sec.
+With 4 services (c = 4), the maximum service rate (cμ) becomes 20 orders/sec.

+Available scenarios:

 1. **underload**: Demonstrates a system under minimal load
-   - OrderArrivalRateMs: 2000 (0.5 orders/sec)
+   - OrderArrivalRateMs: 2000 (λ = 0.5 orders/sec)
-   - BillingProcessingDelayMs: 200 (service rate = 5 orders/sec)
+   - BillingProcessingDelayMs: 200 (μ = 5 orders/sec per service)
+   - Default BillingServiceCount: 4 (cμ = 20 orders/sec)
    - Result: Minimal queueing, W ≈ τ

 2. **nearcapacity**: Demonstrates a system operating near its capacity
-   - OrderArrivalRateMs: 350 (2.86 orders/sec)
+   - OrderArrivalRateMs: 350 (λ = 2.86 orders/sec)
-   - BillingProcessingDelayMs: 200 (service rate = 5 orders/sec)
+   - BillingProcessingDelayMs: 200 (μ = 5 orders/sec per service)
+   - Default BillingServiceCount: 4 (cμ = 20 orders/sec)
-   - Result: Increasing queue lengths
+   - Result: Increasing queue lengths when c is reduced

 3. **overload**: Demonstrates a system under excessive load
-   - OrderArrivalRateMs: 250 (4 orders/sec)
+   - OrderArrivalRateMs: 250 (λ = 4 orders/sec)
-   - BillingProcessingDelayMs: 200 (service rate = 5 orders/sec)
+   - BillingProcessingDelayMs: 200 (μ = 5 orders/sec per service)
+   - Default BillingServiceCount: 4 (cμ = 20 orders/sec)
-   - Result: Continuously growing queues
+   - Result: Continuously growing queues when c is reduced

 4. **servicetime**: Demonstrates the impact of service time on queue length
-   - OrderArrivalRateMs: 300 (3.33 orders/sec)
+   - OrderArrivalRateMs: 300 (λ = 3.33 orders/sec)
-   - BillingProcessingDelayMs: 200 (service rate = 5 orders/sec)
+   - BillingProcessingDelayMs: 200 (μ = 5 orders/sec per service)
+   - Default BillingServiceCount: 4 (cμ = 20 orders/sec)
    - Result: Shows how changing τ affects queue length

 5. **bottleneck**: Demonstrates bottleneck identification
-   - OrderArrivalRateMs: 300 (3.33 orders/sec)
+   - OrderArrivalRateMs: 300 (λ = 3.33 orders/sec)
-   - BillingProcessingDelayMs: 400 (service rate = 2.5 orders/sec)
+   - BillingProcessingDelayMs: 400 (μ = 2.5 orders/sec per service)
+   - Default BillingServiceCount: 4 (cμ = 10 orders/sec)
    - Result: Shows how the slowest service becomes the bottleneck

 #### Custom Configuration